iCliniq Logo

 Introduction:

-The role of liquid biopsies in monitoring minimal residual disease in hematological malignancies is to look for the presence of alterations in nucleic acids, usually in peripheral blood or other biological fluids, which is being studied and optimized with increasingly innovative molecular techniques, such as next-generation sequencing (NGS) in the monitoring of the MRD and others.
+Nowadays, assessing cancer mutational profiles is vital for patient management, stratification, and therapeutic decisions.
+Liquid biopsy is a developing approach for characterizing tumors through the isolation and analysis of various cancer-derived components that are released in any body fluids like urine, blood, liquor, or others.
+The role of liquid biopsies in monitoring minimal residual disease (MRD) in hematological malignancies is to look for the presence of alterations in nucleic acids, usually in peripheral blood or other biological fluids, which is being studied and optimized with increasingly innovative molecular techniques, such as next-generation sequencing (NGS) in the monitoring of MRD and other conditions.

 What Is Liquid Biopsy (LB)?